cybergarage/uecho-go/doc/device_overview.md

 To implement the device, developer has only to handle write requests from other nodes because eEcho handles other read and notification requests automatically.
 To handle the write requests, use `uecho_object_setpropertywriterequestlistener()` as the following:

 ```
+// LocalNodeListener is an instance of the listner.
+type LocalNodeListener interface {
+	// NodeMessageReceived is first called when a new message is received.
+	// The node returns the standard responses of Echonet when the listener function returns no error.
+	// Otherwise, the node does not return any responses when the listener function returns an error.
+	NodeMessageReceived(*protocol.Message) error
+}

 void object_propertywriterequestlistener(uEchoObject *obj, uEchoEsv esv, uEchoProperty *prop)
 {
   size_t dataSize;